 By: Adelia Davis

 Childhood is all about exploration and discovery.
 These two major components of early development come in small, simple ways, like a baby touching their toes for the first time, as well as monumental moments, like a child taking their first steps.
 Caregivers and children cherish these little victories because they pinpoint growth.
 Opportunities to explore don’t have to be expensive, even as a child grows older.
-Every time a story is shared with a child, the child is given an opportunity to explore and discover their own imagination, creativity, and understanding.
+Every time a story is shared with a child, the child is given an opportunity to explore and discover their own imagination, creativity and understanding.

 Some of my fondest memories from growing up are when my parents told me stories, whether they read them or made them up.
 Bedtime was typically accompanied by story books.
-When I was young, bathing was also a time to make up stories with my mom, and traveling to school was filled with laughter from silly stories we told each other.
-As I grew to read more and more on my own, books became a place to explore new places, meet new people, and learn all I can about the world.
+When I was young, bathing was also a time to make up stories with my mom, and travelling to school was filled with laughter from silly stories we told each other.
+As I grew to read more and more on my own, books became a place to explore new places, meet new people, and learn all I could about the world.
 Because my parents filled my childhood with storytelling, I had the opportunity to discover other realities and ideas, broaden my vocabulary, and explore my own voice.

 There are many ways to do this, both simple and elaborate.
 One of the more elaborate ways I’ve engaged them with the text is by reading them a story (“The Day Gogo Went to Vote” by Elinor Batezat Sisulu) and asking them to decide, based on the story, what each character is grateful for.
 This gave me the opportunity to guide them in defining “gratitude,” and I built on their new knowledge of the word by asking them to write what they each are grateful for to hang on our “gratitude tree.”